How Much Would Free College Cost?

 • After 11 years, the Last-Dollar Tuition-Free program would cost the federal government $415 billion.

 Under this program, the government would pay for the full cost of tuition before grant aid is applied.
-Grant aid could go to a different expense instead.
-First-Dollar Tuition-Free programs are streamlined, quick, and require less administrative work to implement.
-However, the grants may not accurately reflect each student’s financial needs.
+While First-Dollar Tuition-Free programs are streamlined and require less administrative work to implement, the grants may not accurately reflect each student’s financial need.

 • If tuition totaled $10,000, the government would pay the full $10,000.